We use the terms “ADA” and “OSHA” so often when referring to our access products, and sometimes we forget that people might not know the difference.

 - Open risers are not permitted

-- Handrail gripping surface shall be mounted between 34” and 38” above stair nosings
+- Handrail gripping surface shall be mounted between 34” and 38” with railing height above stair nosings

 - The ends of the handrails should be rounded or returned smoothly to the floor